wa0x6e/cal-heatmap/plugins/tooltip.md

 - `timestamp`: The timestamp of the current subDomain, in ms, rounded to the start of the subDomain
 - `value`: The value of the current subDomain, from your data set
-- `moment`: A locale-aware `moment` object, provided for easier date manipulation and formatting.
-When enabling the [`Timezone`](/plugins/timezone.html) plugin, the `.tz()` method will automatically be available to format the date in different timezone.
+- `dayjsDate`: A locale/timezone aware `dayjs` object, provided for easier date manipulation and formatting.

 ### Additional Popper options